Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

 The quantum capacity of the channel between two particle detectors has been addressed recently by Landulfo \cite{landulfo_nonperturbative_2016}.
-There detectors with a zero energy gap were considered, and it was shown that the quantum channel arizing in this scenario is \emph{entanglement-breaking}, which implies zero quantum capacity.
+There, for detectors with a vanishing energy gap, it was shown that the quantum channel is \emph{entanglement-breaking}, which implies zero quantum capacity.
 (A channel is entanglement-breaking if it can be simulated by performing a measurement on the input state and transmitting only the classical information about the outcome to the receiver.)

-A quantum channel is called entanglement-breaking when it can be realized by performing a measurement on the input state and transmitting the resulting classical information to the receiver, who then prepares a quantum output state depending only on the transmitted measurement result \cite{horodecki_general_2003}.
-(As the name suggests, when an entanglement-breaking channels is applied to one part of a composite system, the output state of the total system is always separable, even if the initial state was entangled.)
-Notably, channels with this property have zero quantum capacity.

-In fact, a closer analysis of the scenario in \cite{landulfo_nonperturbative_2016} shows that not only the channel from the sender to the receiver, but already the channel from the sender to the field is entanglement-breaking.
-This means no quantum information is transmitted from the sender to the field in the first place.

-The reason for this lies in the vanishing energy gap $\Omega_\nu=0$ of the detectors: For zero-gap detectors the free detector Hamiltonian can be considered to vanish (or is proportional to the identity).
-As a result, the state of the field after interacting with Alice's detector depends only on the measurement outcome of a single fixed observable -- the interaction Hamiltonian -- with respect to Alice's initial state.
-Thus, only classical information is transmitted from the detector to the field.
-As described above, this characterizes an entanglement-breaking channel which yields no quantum capacity.
+In fact, a closer analysis of the scenario in \cite{landulfo_nonperturbative_2016} shows that not only the channel from the sender to the receiver, but already the channel from the sender to the field is entanglement-breaking, meaning that only classical information is transmitted from the sender to the field in the first place.
+This is due to the vanishing energy gap $\Omega_\nu=0$ of the detectors.
+For zero-gap detectors, the free detector Hamiltonian is effectively zero (formally, proportional to the identity): as a result, the state of the field after interacting with Alice's detector depends only on the measurement outcome of a single fixed observable -- the interaction Hamiltonian -- with respect to Alice's initial state.

 One way to achieve non-zero quantum capacity would be to use detectors with a non-zero energy gap, since the non-trivial free Hamiltonian can be thought of as dynamically changing the observables while the detector is coupled to the field.
 However, general solutions for this case have not yet been developed.